Teddymannen/BookFinderAPI/documentation/documentation.md

 ## Request Parameters

-*For each endpoint, list all required and optional parameters, their data types, and a brief description of their purpose.
-Include any constraints or validation rules for the parameters.*

 When using PUT requests, you only need to send the parameters you want to update.
 Otherwise the parameters below are the same.

 ### Endpoint for creating a new book.